rebelinux/Diagrammer.Core/Docs/support.md

 ### :octicons-discussion-closed-24: Discussions

 We will occasionally post a topic for discussion in the discussions section on [Discussions](https://github.com/rebelinux/Diagrammer.Core/discussions){:target="_blank"}.
 These are great for broad discussions that don't necessarily fall under the category of "bugs" or "feature requests".
-If you're looking for a more casual chat, you can also reach me on the [Discord](https://discord.gg/yourdiscordlink){:target="_blank"}.
+If you're looking for a more casual chat, you can also reach me on the Diagrammer.Core [Discord](https://discord.gg/Q5bMhr24VN){:target="_blank"}.

 ## What Makes a Good Bug Report?